Tiger Woods caps off amazing comeback with a win

 “They knew what I was struggling with,” Woods said.
 “It was special to see them.”

-One year ago, Woods was still waiting for his lower back to fuse and wasn’t sure he could ever play again.
-He told stories of being unable to get off the couch to watch his kids play soccer, much less to chip and putt.
-He said after the second and third back surgeries in the latter end of 2015 that he already has achieved plenty in golf and anything else would be “gravy.”
+Woods played only one PGA Tour event over two seasons because of his back.
+Off the golf course, he had to overcome the embarrassment of a DUI arrest in the early morning of Memorial Day in 2017 when he was found asleep at the wheel, later found to have a concoction of pain medication in his system.

-He was becoming a legend only in video highlights.
+He was becoming a legend on in video highlights.

-Woods brought it all to life over four days at East Lake, and the players who have taken turns at No. 1 during his absence caught the full brunt of it.
+And then he brought it back to life this year, especially the last four days at East Lake.
+The players who have turns at No. 1 during his absence caught the full brunt of Woods in control.
 McIlroy faded early.
 Justin Rose faded late.

-All that was left was the 42-year-old Woods in that Sunday red shirt blazing brighter than ever and a smile he couldn’t shake walking up to collect another trophy.
+All that was left was the 42-year-old Woods in that red shirt, blazing brighter than ever, and a smile he couldn’t shake walking up the 18th to collect another trophy.

+“The 80 mark is a big number,” he said.
+“It’s a pretty damned good feeling.”

 He finished at 11-under 269 and won $1.62 million, along with a $3 million bonus for finishing second in the FedEx Cup.